The Grand Theatre announces auditions for Curtains. The auditions will be held on Saturday, July 13, 2019 from 10am to 4pm.

 Auditions will be held in the Grand Theatre Facilities & Arts Annex at 1610 South 250 East, Salt Lake City 84115.
 Parking is available at no charge in the South-East parking lot off of 1700 South.
-Please enter the building through the north entrance.
+Please enter on the North side of the building.

 The Grand Theatre is committed to diverse, inclusive casting and actively seeks talented actors of color on an ongoing basis.
 We welcome all qualified performers, without regard to disability, race, color, national origin or any other basis prohibited by law, unless otherwise specifically indicated.